What is Group Health Insurance? All You Need to Know

 - Lower premiums

 These policies are affordable, as the payment is divided between the group as well as the employer.
 The premiums are low and hence, affordable.
 The employer pays the total premium in a lump-sum to the insurance company.
 According to a study, these policies are 30% cheaper than individual health plans.
+But this is not the only reason for the lower costs of group health insurance compared to individual health insurance.

 - No waiting period